phunware/maas-ads-android-sdk/README.md

 Integration
 -----------

-Version 2.4.2 added support for caching to internal storage which does not require any permissions.
+Ads SDK supports caching to internal storage which does not require any permissions.

-This SDK supports Rewarded Visit and its ad experience, which utilizes the Mobile Engagement SDK to coordinate geofence entry campaigns with Rewarded Video advertisement campaigns.
+It also supports Rewarded Visit and its ad experience, which utilizes the Mobile Engagement SDK to coordinate geofence entry campaigns with Rewarded Video advertisement campaigns.

 Please see https://developer.phunware.com/pages/viewpage.action?pageId=3411004 for more details on integrating this feature.